AussieGuy0/anthonybruno.dev/_posts/2017-11-19-mutating-object-vs-array-what-is-faster.md

 ---
 layout: post
-title: Mutating object vs single element array in java, what is faster?
+title: Mutating an object vs a single element array in Java, which is faster?
-published: false
+published: true
 ---
-Recently a coworker asked what he should do to do pass an `int` into a method, change it and get the changed variable after the method ended.
-Ignoring the anti-pattern of programming via side-effects, I suggested wrapping the variable in an `Object` with a getter and setter.
-Another coworker suggested creating a single element array BLA.
+Recently a coworker asked what he should do to pass an `int` into a method, change it, and then get the changed variable after the method ends.
+Apparently simply returning it was not an option!
+I suggested wrapping the variable in an `Object` with a getter and setter.
+Another coworker suggested creating a single element int array containing the value.

 A *somewhat* heated discussion occurred as I debated it's more semantically correct to use an object, while my coworker suggested that creating and using an array is faster.

+But we're programmers, let's write some code to figure out which is faster!

 ## The Code
 Here's the testing code that simply runs the test, records how long it takes